4 Min Read

 What are the filing fees?

-Not only do you have to pay your attorney for their time spent on your case, but both spouses have to pay court-required filing fees and costs to get divorced.
-However, in the case of an uncontested divorce, there may only be one filing fee.
+Not only do you have to pay your attorney for their time spent on your case, but you have to pay court-required filing fees and costs to get divorced.
+However, in the case of an uncontested divorce, you only pay the filing fees and no attorney fees.
 These state filing fees are required for all divorces, whether online, DIY, or traditional.

 Filing fees vary by state.
-For example, in California, each spouse pays $435 to open their case.
+For example, in California, it costs $435 to file for divorce.

 Can the filing fees be waived?